ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

     | city_card C' Card    | city_card C' Card   |

-4. `treat` - This rule treats the city suffering from disease.
-Player `P` can treat disease in the city `C` where they are located there.
-When this rule fires, city will no longer have disease and player will still be at that location.
+4. `treat` - This rule treats the city suffering from a disease.
+Player `P` can treat disease in city `C` where they are located there.
+When this rule fires, the city will no longer have the disease, and the player will still be at that location.

     | LHS (Pre-conditions) | RHS (Added Effects) |
     | -------------------- | ------------------- |